theEricMa/TriplaneTurbo/README.md

 - **2025-03-03**: Gradio and HuggingFace Demos are available.
 - **2025-02-27**: TriplaneTurbo is accepted to CVPR 2025.

-## 🌟 Start local inference in 20 seconds
+## 🌟 Start local inference in 3 minutes

 ```python
 python -m venv venv